The Crown season 4 release date - cast, trailer and latest news

 Olivia Colman will return as Queen Elizabeth II as we head into the Margaret Thatcher years for the fourth instalment of Peter Morgan's royal epic.

+There’s now less than a month to go before we return to Buckingham Palace for season four of The Crown – and Netflix have released a whole new set of cast posters, with potential plot teasers hidden in their social media captions, including the two (very different) challenges Princess Diana and Margaret Thatcher will each pose to the monarchy.

-It’s almost time to head back to Buckingham Palace for season four of The Crown – and anticipation is steadily building.
-Netflix has now dropped an ominous trailer for The Crown season four that puts the spotlight on Prince Charles and Princess Diana’s so-called “fairy tale” marriage, and it looks like this will be at the centre of the drama’s next instalment.
+Anticipation has been steadily building ever since the streamer dropped an ominous trailer for The Crown season four that puts the spotlight on Prince Charles and Princess Diana’s so-called “fairy tale” marriage, and it looks like this will be at the centre of the drama’s next instalment.

-We’ve also been treated to a whole bunch new stills, including a few pictures of The Crown season 4’s Gillian Anderson as Prime Minister Margaret Thatcher.
+We were also previously treated to a whole bunch stills from the show itself, including a few pictures of The Crown season 4’s Gillian Anderson as Prime Minister Margaret Thatcher.

 But while fans are excited to Anderson’s performance as well as Emma Corrin’s debut as Diana Spencer (AKA Princess Diana), the show’s core cast remains the same for season four.